Location Photography and the Special Magic of Place

 As a London-based international photographer specialising in location photography, London and the UK are close to my heart.
 From the Lake District to the Isle of Skye to the dramatic Welsh coastline, I’ve travelled the length and breadth of Britain working on numerous commissions as well as my own personal projects exploring the many moods and changing character of the Great British landscape.

-With parents of Greek Cypriot and Finnish descent, I also have special interest in the Nordic and Mediterranean regions, both of which I have traversed extensively with my camera.
-No matter where I am in the world, my goal is to capture the special magic of each location – be it the sunrise on an icy lake or storm clouds developing over mountains or sea – and freeze in time its magnificent beauty unfolding.
+With parents of Greek Cypriot and Finnish descent, I have a close bond with the Nordics and Mediterranean regions, both of which I have traversed extensively with my camera.
+No matter where I am in the world, my goal is to capture the special magic of each location – be it the sunrise on an icy lake or storm clouds developing over mountains or sea – and freeze in time its magnificent beauty.

 The Challenges and Rewards of Photography on Location